Fundamental Theorem of Algebra

 The degree is 1.

-There will be one real root
+There is one real root

 At +2 actually: